TOP Fire Extinguishers Comparison Table

 What is the best type of fire extinguisher to have on my boat

-The best type to have on your boat or RV is an ABC extinguisher.
-This models can be used for most types of fires.
+The best type to have on your boat or yacht is an ABC extinguisher.
+This model can be used for most types of fires.
 It is important to have at least one product on board in case of a fire emergency.
 Having more than one on board can be helpful in case of multiple fires.

 How do I know if my fire extinguisher is full?

-Where should I store my fire extinguisher on a camper or motorhome?
+Where should I store my fire extinguisher on a boat?

-What should I do if it's impossible put out the fire with my extinguisher?
+What should I do if it’s impossible to put out the fire with my extinguisher?

 Nitrogen is used because it is a non-combustible gas.
 This means that it will not ignite and cause a fire.
 Nitrogen is also inert, which means that it will not react with other substances.
 This makes it a safe gas to use.
 Nitrogen is used in fire extinguishers to put out fires safely and effectively.